25 stylish French films worth watching

 Out of all the films I’ve seen, this one is the most memorable.
 It’s also the only truly great film that I wish had never been made.

-A short documentary, Night And Fog intersperses black and white footage recovered from allied forces with colour shots taken in the remains of Polish concentration camps.
+A short documentary, Night And Fog intersperses black and white footage recovered from allied forces with colour shots taken in the remains of Nazi concentration camps on Polish soil.
 Some of the footage was considered to be so upsetting that the French government made it available only for this film.
 It’s impossible to look away.
 Just as you think you can’t watch any more, with perfect timing the camera cuts back to the green meadows that have overgrown the camps, and the voice-over asks you: if we refuse to accept that we did this, how can we be sure this won’t happen again?

 Director Alain Resnais made later films that meditate on how time affects us, moves us away from the most tragic events, separates emotion from meaning.
 Hiroshima Mon Amour and Last Year At Marienbad are both amazing films.
 Night And Fog is the most powerful film he shot.
 François Truffaut thought so; he called it ‘the greatest film ever made’.
 And yet it’s not a film to be watched more than once.
 Once is enough.